yevgenis-shapiro/kubernetes-weaviate-database/README.md

 ## Weaviate | Kubernetes ☸️
 Weaviate is an open-source, cloud-native vector database that stores both objects and vectors, enabling semantic search at scale.
 It combines vector similarity search with keyword filtering, retrieval-augmented generation (RAG), and reranking in a single query interface.
 Common use cases include RAG systems, semantic and image search, recommendation engines, chatbots, and content classification.

-Weaviate supports two approaches to store vectors: automatic vectorization at import using integrated models (OpenAI, Cohere, HuggingFace, and others) or direct import of pre-computed vector embeddings.
-Production deployments benefit from built-in multi-tenancy, replication, RBAC authorization, and many other features.

 #### 🎯 Key Features: